 Another place that offers wine tasting most Saturday afternoons is Golden Gate Cellars.
 Their wine tastings often cost about $10 per person and they request advance registration.

 Recent tastings at Golden Gate Cellars include Boutique Cabernet & Blend Tasting and Domestic Rhone Varietals & Rhone Blends.
 The seminars usually last from 1pm to 5pm.

-In addition to Foodies, SF features several other theater performances every Saturday night.
+SF features several theater performances every Saturday night.
 You will find big theater productions such as The Book of Mormon.
 You will also find several small theaters that offer a more intimate setting.

-Another great option for Saturday in San Francisco is the SF Symphony.
+Another great option for a nice evening on a Saturday in San Francisco is the SF Symphony.
 Our Symphony performs almost every Saturday night throughout the year.

 They perform everything from Bach to "A Night at the Movies" which features all movie themed songs.
 Make sure you check out the restaurant options in Hayes Valley either before or after the show too.

 SF is home to more than a dozen live music venues.
 You will find large shows at The Warfield, The Fillmore and Bill Graham Civic Auditorium.
 You will also find several smaller venues such as Slim's, The Great American Music Hall and The Independent.

 One of my favorite Saturday night activities is to head to a live comedy show.
 Both Cobb's Comedy Club and the Punch Line feature comedians every Saturday night.